plenigo/plenigo.github.io/pages/sdks/javascript/includes/js_v3.md

 ### Example with full html
-Just put the plenigo Jacascript call somewhere in your html.
+Just put the Frisbii Media Javascript call somewhere in your html.
 ```html
 <!DOCTYPE html>
 <html>